Terms of Service

 Exhibit A: Service Levels

-Provider shall exercise no less than commercially reasonable efforts to have the Services consistently available to Customer, except for: (a) planned downtime or (b) circumstances beyond its reasonable control, such as, but not limited to, acts or omissions of Customer, acts of God, acts of government, acts of terror or civil unrest, or technical or equipment failures beyond its reasonable control.
-In the event Provider fails to meet the standards in this Section 3, Customer shall receive any Service Credit for which it is eligible hereunder.
-The Service Credit shall not exceed more than 5% of Service fees per month.
+Provider shall exercise commercially reasonable efforts to have the Services consistently available to Customer, except for: (a) planned downtime; or (b) circumstances beyond its reasonable control, such as, but not limited to, acts or omissions of Customer, acts of God, acts of government, acts of terror or civil unrest, or technical or equipment failures beyond its reasonable control.
+In the event Provider fails to meet the standards in this Section, Customer shall receive any Service Credit for which it is eligible hereunder.
+The Service Credit shall not exceed 5% of Service fees per month.

 Exhibit B: Support Terms